-1. Historical Context: Cold War and Post-WWII Germany
+1. Historical Context: Post World War II Germany and Cold War, Germany

-The tensions between these powers escalated, resulting in the division of Berlin, the German capital, into four sectors as well.
-The Western sectors, controlled by the democratic powers, and the Soviet-controlled Eastern sector soon became ideological and political battlegrounds.
+These tensions turned into high tension and Berlin, Germany’s capital, was divided into four sectors as well.
+The former, the democratic powers’ sector and the latter, the Soviet controlled sector became soon ideological and political battlegrounds.

 2. The Berlin Blockade: A Soviet Action

-In June 1948, the Soviet Union implemented the Berlin Blockade as a response to Western plans for currency reform and the introduction of a new currency, the Deutsche Mark, in their sectors.
-The Soviet intention was to isolate West Berlin, forcing the Western powers to abandon their control.
-The city was economically dependent on supplies from the surrounding Soviet zone, and the Soviet Union cut off all road, rail, and canal access.
+According to one background note, in June 1948, the Soviet Union blocked off Berlin as a response to Western plans for currency reform and the introduction of a new currency, the Deutsche Mark, in their sectors.
+It was the Soviet intent not to allow the West to survive, isolating western Berlin and forcing Western powers to quit controlling it.
+The city relied economically on supplies from the surrounding Soviet zone and the Soviet Union cut off road, rail and canal access.

-During the airlift, an average of 8,000 tons of supplies, including food, coal, and other necessities, were delivered daily.
-The “Operation Vittles,” as the airlift was known, proved to be a remarkable logistical achievement and a display of determination against Soviet aggression.
+During the airlift daily an average of 8,000 tons of supplies arrived, including food, coal and other needs.
+The “Operation Vittles” — the airlift — turned out to be an astounding logistical feat, extreme determination in the face of Soviet aggression.

 3. End of the Blockade: Soviet Retreat